lanternadev/lanternadev/README.md

 - Ingesting and processing ~100k AI/ML/Math/Stats research papers with metadata
 - Chunking, embedding, and storing vectors for semantic search
 - Exposing a FastAPI microservice for querying
-- Lightweight Streamlit UI for testing, with future migration to React
+- Lightweight Streamlit UI for testing and React prototype under-development
 - Experimenting with prompt engineering and model fine-tuning

 [Project repo → rag-lab](https://github.com/GallTech/rag-lab)